plzin/plzin.github.io/posts/non-standard-analysis.md

 As we have seen, $0.\overline{9}$ does equal $1$ simply because we defined the real numbers in that way.
 In our definition of the real numbers there are no infinitesimally small numbers.
-But most people don't think about real numbers as a set of cauchy sequences of rational numbers.
+But most people don't think about real numbers as a set of Cauchy sequences of rational numbers.
 For most people there are no "real numbers", there are just numbers, and those numbers are used to describe our physical reality.
 Physical reality is where our intuition comes from after all.
 Are real numbers actually real?
 Is a line in physical space like the real number line?
 Or is there some indivisible length of space.